s-sam/s-sam.github.io/pages/gallery.md

 tags: [Interests]
 ---

-If anything interests you or you'd like a natter, please contact me using the buttons at the bottom of the page 😊.
+If anything interests you and you'd like a natter, feel free to contact me using the buttons at the bottom of the page 😊.

 {% include gallery.html gallery_path=page.gallery_path %}